andrewrgoss/andrewrgoss.com/content/resources.md

 UC Berkeley published its spring 2021 data engineering course slides and resources.
 It is excellent learning material for data engineering practitioners.<br>
 <a href="https://cal-data-eng.github.io" target="_blank">cal-data-eng.github.io</a>

+#### Data Engineering Practice Problems
+One of the main obstacles of Data Engineering is the large and varied technical skills that can be required on a day-to-day basis.
+This aim of this repository is to help you develop and learn those skills.<br>
+<a href="https://github.com/danielbeach/data-engineering-practice" target="_blank">github.com/danielbeach/data-engineering-practice</a>

 #### DBeaver
 Free multi-platform database tool for developers, SQL programmers, database administrators, and analysts.
 Supports all popular databases: MySQL, PostgreSQL, MariaDB, SQLite, Oracle, DB2, SQL Server, Sybase, MS Access, Teradata, Firebird, Derby, etc.<br>
 <a href="https://dbeaver.io" target="_blank">dbeaver.io</a>